JasonFilmlight/ExternalClientReviewSamples/README.md

 These examples use a few external libraries.
 To install them, `pip3 install -r requirements.txt` within your virtueal environement (see above).

-See the sections below for each sharing service for notes on installing any additional Python libraries it may require.
+See the sections below for each sharing service for notes on installing any additional Python libraries that these services may require.

 ### Starting the FLAPI Service